 - Importance of routines in daily life to provide safety and security.

-In this blog post we will summarise the most important points for the seminar.
+In this blog post, we will summarise the most important points of the seminar.
 However, we do encourage parents to join future seminars to ensure that they get the full picture of the topics discussed.

-Worry and feeling anxious in certain situations is natural – both among adults and children, which makes it so difficult to spot the difference between age-appropriate worries and serious signs of anxiety and stress.
+Worry and anxiety in certain situations are natural – both among adults and children, which makes it so difficult to spot the difference between age-appropriate worries and serious signs of anxiety and stress.
 It is one of the most challenging hurdles parents face when it comes to keeping a check on their young children.